September 2022 Armenia–Azerbaijan clashes: Suspected war crimes and crimes against humanity

+Videos of war crimes committed by Azerbaijani forces presumably occurring during the September 2022 offensive began to circulate online after the event.

 Azerbaijan is holding at least seven Armenian prisoners of war (POWs), but video evidence suggests the number to be higher.

 Footage circulating on Telegram depicted a female Armenian soldier who was mutilated by Azerbaijani forces.
 The video showed the woman completely naked, with words written across her breasts and stomach.
 A stone was inserted into one of her eye sockets, a severed finger had been placed in her mouth, and her legs had been sliced off from her body.
 The General Staff of the Armenian Armed Forces stated that "the Azerbaijani armed forces committed atrocities after infiltrating into Armenia's territory; they have dismembered a woman service member, cut off her legs, fingers and stripped her naked".

 Armenia accused Azerbaijan of killing another POW in captivity.
 Davit Gishian, a POW who was seen injured and being insulted on an amateur video spread on Azerbaijani social media, was among the bodies of soldiers returned to the Armenian side.

 On the morning of 2 October, a video depicting Azerbaijani military forces corralling and executing a group of six Armenian prisoners of war (military personnel) by machine gun fire was released on Telegram channels.
-The footage, if genuine, clearly depicts a war crime (execution of POWs), although Azerbaijan has denied the authenticity of the footage.
-According to the office of Armenia's human rights ombudsman, the video was filmed on Armenian territory on 13 September 2020, during an Azerbaijani attack along Armenia's border.
+The footage, if genuine, clearly depicts a war crime (execution of POWs) and Azerbaijan announced that it was opening an investigation into the event.

+According to the office of Armenia's human rights ombudsman, the video was filmed on Armenian territory on 13 September 2022, during an Azerbaijani attack along Armenia's border.
 Armenia's Foreign Ministry released a statement calling for accountability and increased pressure on Azerbaijan by the international community, followed by statements of condemnation from EU, UK, France Canada, US and other countries.
 In response the Azerbaijani Prosecutor's Office stated that the latest footage was being investigated.
 The video's release occurred hours before scheduled peace negotiations between Armenian and Azerbaijani foreign ministers in Geneva and threatened to derail the peace discussions.

+Azerbaijan has previously been found guilty of torturing and killing Armenian POWs and not conducting investigations into these crimes.